ibm-cloud-docs/power-iaas/removing-network-interface.md

 Small systems might require only one data volume group to contain all the physical volumes which house non-root volume data.
 You might want to create separate volume groups, for security reasons, because each volume group can have its own security permissions.
 Separate volume groups also make maintenance easier because groups other than the one being serviced can remain active.

-The following options runs the *mkvgdata* command for each online volume group.
-This generates output for a volume group in `/tmp/vgdata`.
+Run the *mkvgdata* command for each online volume group to generate output for a volume group in `/tmp/vgdata` location.
 The resulting output is then tar'd and stored in the `/backup` file system directory.
 This allows information regarding all volume groups, logical volumes, and file systems to be included in a single image.
-The resulting image can be transferred or even stored within a *mksysb* backup (if `/backup` resides on *rootvg*).
+The resulting image can be transferred or even stored within a *mksysb* backup if the `/backup` resides on *rootvg*.

 Use the following command to recreate the volume groups, logical volumes and file systems:

 ```
 # tar -xvf /backup/vgdata.tar
 ```

 Now edit `/tmp/vgdata/{volume group name}/{volume group name}.data file` and look for the line with `VG_SOURCE_DISK_LIST=`.
-Change the line to have the *hdisks*, *vpaths* or *hdiskpowers* based on requirement.
+Change the line to have the *hdisks*, *vpaths* or *hdiskpowers* based on your requirement.

 ```
 # restvg -r -d /tmp/vgdata/{volume group name}/{volume group name}.data